EMPLOYERS GUIDE

 Immigration Representatives

-The West Kootenay Rural and Northern Immigration Pilot is not affiliated with any Immigration Representative, nor do we give preferential treatment to applicants who have hired an Immigration Representative.
+The West Kootenay Rural Community Immigration Pilot is not affiliated with any Immigration Representative, nor do we give preferential treatment to applications from an Immigration Representative.

-If candidates choose to have their paperwork completed by an Immigration Representative, we suggest they read IRCC’s guidelines for using an immigration and citizenship representative.
+If employers and candidates choose to have their paperwork completed by an Immigration Representative, we suggest they read Immigration, Refugees and Citizenship Canada’s guidelines for using an immigration and citizenship representative.

-Candidates may use a representative to act on their behalf or to assist them with finding a qualifying job offer, completing their RNIP application for recommendation, and/or completing their Permanent Resident application.
+Employers and candidates may use a representative to act on their behalf or to assist them with finding a qualifying job offer, completing their RCIP application for recommendation, and/or completing their Permanent Resident application.

 There are different types of representatives: paid and unpaid and authorized and unauthorized.
-The Community will not communicate with, or allow for, unauthorized representatives to assist with RNIP application.
+The West Kootenay RCIP will not communicate with, or allow for, unauthorized representatives to assist with an RCIP application.
 If an applicant uses an unauthorized representative, in Canada or abroad, we may return your application or refuse it.

 Immigration Representatives are authorized if they are: